-The objective of this deliverable is to report the work that has been done in the context of task T5.2, at this phase of the project (M20).
-This task lasts until M27, and therefore, one more version of this deliverable will be released, extending and modifying when necessary the content of this document.
-As new technological advancements coming from the other technical tasks will be delivered, the work on this task has been planned to be further developed, as it relies on the basic pillars of the data management layer.
+The objective of this deliverable is to report the work that has been done in the context of task T5.2, at the final phase of the project (M27).
+This last version of this deliverable that has been released, extending and modifying when necessary the content of this document.
+As new technological advancements coming from the other technical tasks have been now delivered, the work on this task was planned to be further developed at this last phase, as it relied on the basic pillars of the data management layer.
 The work that has been delivered during the first and second phases of the project (M05-M20), was mainly focused on one hand on the implementation of the incremental scans that are the basics for the delivery of incremental analytics and on the other hand, on the design of the parallelization of a time series algorithm for risk assessment prediction, which can be also used in other domains.
 For this purpose, we studied how to deliver this algorithm in a parallel fashion, by experimenting with the results of other tasks of the project.
 Finally, this deliverable reports on how we can deploy such types of algorithms to make use of streaming processing in order to deliver results incrementally.
+In the last phase, we enhance the incremental capabilities in order to provide continuous queries using such analytics in all algebraic operations supported by the INFINISTORE internal storage engine.
+Finally, we additionally implemented the Kafka source connector to INFINISTORE that makes use of the incremental analytics.